More on Coderacy and Mental Models

 Francis Fukuyama speaks of mental models.

-His latest book, , delves into prehuman history, and attempts to explain the increasing growth and complexity of human social structure and organization.
-In its earliest chapters, I was pleased to see the book engage in a brief discussion of human cognitive architecture — including cognitive biases — which Fukuyama leverages against his understanding of human social practice.
-But Fukuyama also suggests something obvious, which I hadn’t fully considered.
+His latest book, The Origins of Political Order1, delves into prehuman history and attempts to explain the increasing growth and complexity of human social structure and organization.
+In its earliest chapters, I was excited to see the book engage in a brief discussion of human cognitive architecture — including cognitive biases — which Fukuyama leverages against his understanding of human social practice.
+But Fukuyama also suggests something that, while obvious, I hadn’t fully considered.

 He says that language is the machinery by which mental models are constructed.
 As human language evolved, our species developed more complex and predictive models, which we then applied successfully to our environment.
 It’s a rather obvious point, but also a powerful one when you acknowledge it explicitly.

 Human languages are ambiguous.
 This is a great strength when it comes to artistic expression, but not one without tradeoffs.
-Ambiguous models are bad models — in fact, they aren’t really models at all, in the scientific sense.
-So the rationalist is well-served by a mental framework which allows her to construct unambiguous and consistent mental models.
+Ambiguous models are bad models3 — in fact, they aren’t really models at all, in the scientific sense.
+So the rationalist is well-served by a mental framework which allows them to construct unambiguous and consistent mental models.
 Coderacy helps provide this framework.

 One you’re coderate, you begin to think in terms of code, algorithms and processes.
-Code doesn’t allow for ambiguity, or sanction those wonderful, terrible cracks which render the English language open to interpretation, and modern literary criticism.
+Code doesn’t allow for ambiguity, or sanction those wonderful cracks which render the English language open to interpretation and modern literary criticism.
 Coderacy enables the sort of unambiguous language that a truly predictive model requires.
 So here’s the three step plan:

-Become coderate, build a better mental model, and rule the world.
+Become coderate, build a better mental model, and rule the world4.